For those embedded systems that can’t be constantly watched by a human, watchdog timers may be the solution.

+What is a watchdog timer?
 A watchdog timer is a piece of hardware that can be used to automatically detect software anomalies and reset the processor if any occur.
+How does a watchdog timer work?
 Generally speaking, a watchdog timer is based on a counter that counts down from some initial value to zero.
 The embedded software selects the counter’s initial value and periodically restarts it.
 If the counter ever reaches zero before the software restarts it, the software is presumed to be malfunctioning and the processor’s reset signal is asserted.
 The processor (and the embedded software it’s running) will be restarted as if a human operator had cycled the power.

 Figure 1 shows a typical arrangement.
 As shown, the watchdog timer is a chip external to the processor.
 However, it could also be included within the same chip as the CPU.
 This is done in many microcontrollers.
 In either case, the output from the watchdog timer is tied directly to the processor’s reset signal.